CultureHQ/react-tenor/README.md

 <Tenor token="your-token-here" onSelect={result => console.log(result)} />
 ```

+To get the styles, be sure it import `react-tenor/dist/styles.css` into your application.
 You can style it appropriately for your app by overriding the CSS classes used internally.
 They are listed in [`styles.css`](src/styles.css).

+### `base`

+If you need to change the API endpoint that this component hits, you can set the `base` prop on the component to a valid URL.

+### `contentRef`

+If you need access to the actual `div` that `Tenor` renders, you can pass any valid `React` ref to the `contentRef` prop.

 ## Running with node